Pictured above, a copy of the 1961 painting by Cordon Bell

 Boojum is best known by his two great loves: a fondness of pretty girls and his desire for the precious gemstones found throughout Western North Carolina such as rubies, amethysts, emeralds, and sapphires.
-It is said that in the early 1900’s, it was not uncommon for women bathing in secluded mountain streams rather than spend money on a personal bath for their homes.
+In the early 1900’s it was not uncommon for women to bathe in secluded mountain streams rather than spend money on a personal bath for their homes.
 There are many stories of women who would have a sensation that they were being watched while bathing.
 The Boojum would observe them from beneath the camouflage of mountain laurels or rhododendron bushes.
-The startled women would quickly grab their belongings and run away.
+If noticed, the startled women would quickly grab their belongings and scream as they run away.
 This often conjured up an angry pack of men from the surrounding area to hunt the Boojum down, but never was he caught.
 He most surely retreated to one of his many hidden caves in the Balsams where he lived and hoarded his collection of gemstones.
-Though it is rare for anyone to find his caves, he has created a unique way of protecting his jewels by storing them at the bottom of stone jugs.
-He then fills the jugs with”pert’nin juice” or what is most commonly known as moonshine.
+Though it is rare for anyone to find his caves, he had created a unique way of protecting his jewels by storing them at the bottom of stone jugs.
+He filled the jugs with”pert’nin juice” or what is most commonly known as moonshine.
 Even if a gem seeker should happen to find one of his many jugs, no self-respecting mountaineer would dare waste this coveted liquid by pouring it on the ground.
 They would drink the contents until empty which would then be followed by a long, deep sleep.
 Boojum would return in the meantime and retrieve his gems, leaving the thief with nothing but a splitting headache when he awoke.